Decommissioning Waratah Dam

 We then undertook field surveys including a fish survey using fyke nets to identify the species of fish that occur within the impoundment area, electrofishing of the lake margins and shallow areas to survey the fish that use these habitats, and identification of any areas of the impoundment zone that might pose a risk of fish stranding.

-We conducted a freshwater crayfish survey using opera nets to identify which freshwater crayfish species occur in the dam and to indicate their abundance, and assessed other aquatic vertebrate species (e.g. platypus, frogs) and bird species that use the impoundment.
+We also conducted a freshwater crayfish survey using opera nets to identify which freshwater crayfish species occur in the dam and to indicate their abundance, and assessed other aquatic vertebrate species (e.g. platypus, frogs) and bird species that use the impoundment.

 Field surveys were carried out to verify the potential Aboriginal and historical cultural heritage values identified in the desktop assessment.